 Tim Kreider was born and educated in Baltimore, Maryland.
-His cartoon The Pain — When Will It End? ran in the Baltimore City Paper from 1997 to 2009 and also appeared in The New York Press, The Stranger, Philadelphia Weekly and other alternative weeklies.
-Fantagraphics has published three collections of his work, The Pain — When Will It End?
+His cartoon The Pain — When Will It End? ran in the Baltimore City Paper from 1997 to 2009 and also appeared in The New York Press, The Stranger, Philadelphia Weekly, and other alternative weeklies.
+Fantagraphics has published three collections of his work: The Pain — When Will It End?
 (2005), Why Do They Kill Me?
 (2006), and Twilight of the Assholes (2011).
 He was featured in Ted Rall's anthology Attitude 2: The New Subversive Alternative Cartoonists (2004).
 His essays have appeared in The New York Times, Film Quarterly, and The Comics Journal, and have been frequently anthologized.

-Kreider has been stabbed in the throat in Crete, ridden the Ringling Brothers circus train to Mexico City, addressed the Forum on Outer Planetary Exploration 2000-2020 at the Lunar and Planetary Science Institute in Houston, attended a friend's gender reassignment surgery in Wisconsin, and appeared on ABC's Nightline andWorld News Online in futile defense of the late planet Pluto.
+Kreider has been stabbed in the throat in Crete, ridden the Ringling Brothers circus train to Mexico City, addressed the Forum on Outer Planetary Exploration 2000-2020 at the Lunar and Planetary Science Institute in Houston, attended a friend's gender reassignment surgery in Wisconsin, and appeared on ABC's Nightline and World News Online in futile defense of the late planet Pluto.
 He divides his time between a turret in New York City and an undisclosed location on the Chesapeake Bay.
-He is currently working on a collection of essays, titled We Learn Nothing, for Free Press at Simon & Schuster.
+His latest book is a collection of essays titled We Learn Nothing for Free Press at Simon & Schuster.